Sorbus hupehensis: Cultivation and uses

 It is grown as an ornamental tree, valued for its white fruit contrasting with the orange autumn colour.

-In cultivation, it has often been confused with the related Sorbus glabrescens (white-fruited rowan) and Sorbus oligodonta (kite-leaf rowan) from southwestern China.
-The former differs in being a larger tree (to 15 m) with stouter shoots and larger leaves, the latter in having pale pink fruit; both are tetraploid apomictic species which breed true.
-The cultivar 'Pink Pagoda', often cited as belonging to S. hupehensis, is of S. oligodonta.
+In cultivation, it has often been confused with the related Sorbus oligodonta (white-fruited or kite-leaf rowan) from south-western China.
+The former differs in being a larger tree (to 15 m) with stouter shoots and larger leaves, is a tetraploid apomictic species which breeds true.
+The cultivar 'Pink Pagoda', often cited as belonging to S. hupehensis, is actually of S. oligodonta.